LuisRuda/POC-draw-polygons-mapbox/README.md

 ##### Instructions:

-- Crie um arquivo .env e adicione seu token do MAPBOX\*
+- Create an .env file and add your MAPBOX token

 ###### GeoJson File Example